chesedo/redis-flake/README.md

-# redis-flake
-S# Redis Flake
+# Redis Flake

-A simple Nix flake that builds Redis from GitHub sources.
+A simple Nix flake that builds Redis from GitHub or local sources.

 ## Features